ShiweiWang-Zoe/Final_Project_ACE-Emotion-Perception-Bias-Experiment/README.md

 Potential future extensions:

+- include a more racially diverse stimulus set (the current implementation includes only Black and White identities)
 - integrate ACE questionnaire directly into the task
 - randomize response key mapping
 - randomize trial order per participant